joaohenggeler/eternal-wanderer/Source/Setup.md

 * [Tweepy](https://github.com/tweepy/tweepy): to upload the recorded videos to Twitter and publish tweets.

+* [Mastodon.py](https://github.com/halcy/Mastodon.py): to upload the recorded videos to Mastodon and publish toots.

 * [APScheduler](https://github.com/agronholm/apscheduler): to schedule both the video recordings and uploads.

 * [fastText](https://github.com/facebookresearch/fastText): to detect a page's language from its text.
 Only used if the `detect_page_language` option is true.